sketchplugins/plugin-directory/README.md

 - [ScreenFork](https://github.com/screenfork/screenfork), by ScreenFork: ScreenFork is the Sketchapp plugin that export screens and their variants based on Layer prefix
 - [Mail Merge](https://github.com/kumo/sketch-mail-merge), by Robert Clarke: Sketch plugin that allows you to duplicate a layer/artboard and replace text with CSV data.
 - [Checkpoints Plugin for Sketch](https://github.com/einancunlu/checkpoints-plugin-for-sketch), by Emin İnanç Ünlü: Save important stages of your artboards in the blink of an eye, and then, move fast and break things.
-- [sketch-to-trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello
+- [Sketch to Trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
-- [sketch-adjust-button-shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
+- [Adjust Button Shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
 - [ScrollMotion](https://github.com/jonmmay/sketch-scrollmotion), by Jon May: Sketch plugin to export ScrollMotion
 - [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
 - [SketchingOn](https://www.workingon.co), by WorkingOn: Quickly select and share work in progress with your team via WorkingOn.
 - [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.
 - [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color), by Jaime Zaragoza: A Sketch Plugin for generating UIColor and NSColor initializer Objective-C code from fill color of selected layers.
 - [Sketch User Flows](https://github.com/ribot/sketch-user-flow-docs), by ribot: This plugin lets you link images in a document with an extenal image file and update them all at once.
-- [Sketch-Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
+- [Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
 - [Font Size Checker](https://github.com/feb19/sketch-font-size-checker), by Nobuhiro Takahashi: Text Size Validator for iOS or Android UI Designers.
 - [Disconnect for Sketch](https://github.com/einancunlu/disconnect-for-sketch), by Emin İnanç Ünlü: Disconnect / unlink selection from symbols and shared styles.
-- [Sketch-Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers
+- [Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers
-- [Sketch-Base64-PNG-Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
+- [Base64 PNG Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
-- [sketch-proportional-replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
+- [Proportional Replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
 - [Sketch Server](https://github.com/matt-curtis/sketch-server), by Matt Curtis: A Sketch Plugin that creates a local web server for your Sketch Documents.
 - [Resize Artboard](https://github.com/zhifengkoh/resize_artboard), by Zhifeng Koh: A Sketch Plugin for resizing artboards to fit their content.